shipwright-io/build/README.md

 ## Development

-This project uses Golang 1.13+ and operator-sdk 1.15.1
+* This project uses Golang 1.13+ and operator-sdk 1.15.1.
+* The controllers create/watch Tekton objects.

 ### Running the Operator